borisov-gsom/master-thesis/README.md

 - Analyze the impact of weather factors
 - Provide financial assessment of the implementation

+## Structure:
+- scr - Python files for preprocessing pipeline
+- notebooks - Jypiter notebooks with visualisations of preprocessing, experiments and final models calculations

 ## Results:
 The model improved demand forecasting accuracy for Lenta for specific groups of products.